tezos/tezos-mirror/docs/alpha/adaptive_issuance.rst

 Adaptive Maximum
 ................

-In addition to the issuance bounds described above, the Quebec protocol introduces another upper bound on the total issuance rate.
+In addition to the issuance bounds described above, the Qena protocol introduces another upper bound on the total issuance rate.
 This new bound, called **adaptive maximum**, prevents the issuance rate from taking undesirably high values when the staked ratio of the chain is already